-I never knew the words to speak about my "lost" brother and today I do.
+I never knew the words to speak about my "lost" brother and today I do, may this video be the next step in it becoming a common language.

 "(un)Forgotten" is a project based on a topic that we rarely spoke of when I was growing up.
 The story of how, in the 50’s, Intellectually Challenged children were sent to institutions and pretty much “forgotten” about.
+I know this story well, because this is what happened to my brother Andy.

 Mansfield Training School and Hospital